halfd0rk/halfd0rk.github.io/_projects/In The Sandbox.md

 ---
-title: 'Demo Project'
+title: 'In The Sandbox'
-subtitle: 'This is a demo'
+subtitle: 'Building with Voxels'
-date: 2018-06-30 00:00:00
+date: 2023-07-22 00:17:30
-description: This page is a demo that shows everything you can do inside portfolio and blog posts.
+description: This is a detailed project page about my most recent Sandbox experiences.
 featured_image: '/images/demo/demo-square.jpg'
 ---